Advertising management: Push vs pull strategy

 The communications objectives will, at least in part, depend on whether the marketer is using a push or pull strategy.
 In a push strategy, the marketer advertises intensively with retailers and wholesalers, with the expectation that they will stock the product or brand, and that consumers will purchase it when they see it in stores.
 In contrast, in a pull strategy, the marketer advertises directly to consumers hoping that they will put pressure on retailers to stock the product or brand, thereby pulling it through the distribution channel.
 In a push strategy the promotional mix would consist of trade advertising and sales calls while the advertising media would normally be weighted towards trade magazines, exhibitions and trade shows while a pull strategy would make more extensive use consumer-oriented advertising and sales promotions while the media mix would be weighted towards mass-market media such as newspapers, magazines, television and radio.

 Devising advertising objectives

 Setting advertising objectives provides the framework for the entire advertising plan.
 Therefore, it is important to specify precisely what is to be achieved and outline how advertising will be evaluated.
-Advertising objectives should be Specific, Measurable, Achievable and Time-dependent (SMART).
+Advertising objectives should be Specific, Measurable, Achievable, Relevant, and Time-dependent (SMART).
 Any statement of advertising objectives must include measurement benchmarks – that is the norms against which advertising effectiveness will be evaluated.
 One of the first approaches to setting communications-oriented objectives was the DAGMAR approach (Defining Advertising Goals for Measured Advertising Results) developed in the 1960s.
 While memorable, the DAGMAR approach fails to provide concrete guidance on how to link advertising objectives with communications effects.

 In order to set realistic and achievable advertising objectives, most advertisers try to link advertising or communications objectives with the communications effects.
 Rossiter and Bellman have argued that, for advertising purposes, five communications effects should be considered, namely: